pysentimiento/pysentimiento/README.md

 # PySentimiento: Sentiment Analysis in Spanish

-A simple Transformer-based library for Sentiment Analysis in Spanish (some other languages coming soon!).
+A simple Transformer-based library for Sentiment Analysis in Spanish (other languages coming soon!).

 Just do `pip install pysentimiento` and start using it: